 Our second troublemaker comes in the form of a big infodump, typically toward the beginning of Act I. This is in essence exactly the same as a prologue, only rewritten and placed in a new chapter.
-We overcome the temptation to write a prologue only to transfer that lengthy explanation of backstory to another chapter.
-There is of course a right way and a wrong way to do it.
-Most new writers do it the wrong way by having our hero’s Mentor plunk down and explain the history of whatever fantasy world we have in our heads.
+We overcome the temptation to write a prologue only to drop an encyclopaedia in another chapter.
+So there is of course a right way and a wrong way to do it; some books do explain huge chunks of history in such a way that keeps readers interested.
+But most new writers do it the wrong way by having the hero’s Mentor plunk down and explain the history of whatever fantasy world we have in our heads.

-What is the problem?
 An infodump is simply too much, too fast.
 By definition, it dumps information on us all at once, devoid of elbow room or breathing space.
 Often this information isn’t even relevant to the plot.
 In an old draft of a story I never published, the hero is chosen for a quest (sound familiar?
-He even had a magical sword to go with it) and has to have the entire history of the world explained to him in a nice chunk of exposition.
+He even had a magical sword to go with it).
+But before he can go on that quest, he has to have the entire history of the world explained to him in a nice chunk of exposition.
 In one sitting.
 People just can’t read paragraphs like that.
 It’s not interesting to them, and they won’t need all this prior knowledge to enjoy the rest of the story.

 If we can move past the prologue and infodumps, we might still end up throwing exposition at readers even in the third act of the story.
-I speak, of course, of our third troublemaker, the villain’s monologue.
+I speak, of course, of the villain’s monologue.
 We have all seen this one before, especially in movies for kids.
 All the little kids watching Frozen (spoilers…?) just won’t understand why Hans wants to take over Arendelle- despite the fact that he already told Anna about his twelve elder brothers.
-When we encounter this illusion of a problem, we usually end up writing a scene in which the antagonist faces the protagonist (usually in a jail) and explains all the ins and outs of their complex plan- under the guise of “gloating”.
+When we encounter this illusion of a problem, we usually end up writing a scene in which the antagonist faces the protagonist in a moment of triumph and explains all the ins and outs of his or her complex plan- under the guise of “gloating”.

 And that, fellow writers, covers our three biggest enemies in exposition.
-Tune in next week for part two, and I’ll share my own techniques for working in the backstory.
+Tune in next week for part two, and I’ll share a list of some techniques that might help work in the backstory.